 The university's 'Teaching & Learning Showcase' 2011 presented an opportunity for reflection on the interdisciplinary aspects of this module (see the video recording on the Teaching Grid website)

 Weekly meetings usually take the form of seminars, with some introductory mini-lectures.
 Participants are expected to prepare seminar reading in private study, to offer a number of (individual / group) presentations in class (now facilitated by the Learning Grid in University House) and to take an active part in discussions.
 Handouts with additional materials, esp. (translated) extracts from sources will be available for most sessions.

 A field trip to historic public houses in the region also forms part of the programme.

-Non-assessed assignments usually take the form of a 2,000 word essay, but one can be replaced by a book review of 1,000 words.
+Non-assessed assignments the first one takes the form of a 2,000 word essay, the second a book review of 1,000 words.
 There is also the option of writing a (1-question) mock exam at the beginning of the summer term.
 Individual tutorials will give feedback on these assignments and seminar performance.

 The long essay or dissertation allows for closer engagement with a particular aspect examined in the module and title/materials used should be agreed with the module tutor, by the end of the Autumn Term.
 There can be no significant overlap with exam questions / essays in any modules.

 1. Who controlled early modern public houses?